Classification of US Supreme Court Cases using BERT-Based Techniques: Proposed Techniques

 \subsection{Best-512}

 Let $c_{i}$ represent the $i^{th}$ 512-length chunk of a given document in SCDB.
-We have taken the length of each chunk to be 512 because that is maximum length of sequence accepted by a BERT-based model.
+We have taken the length of each chunk to be 512 because that is the maximum length of a sequence accepted by a BERT-based model.
 We calculate our evaluation metrics on these chunks and thus analyse which chunk of documents contribute the most towards their correct classification.
+An important point to consider here is that the evaluation metrics are calculated on the best averaged chunk and not on different best chunks for individual data points.
 Since the median length of documents in SCDB is around 3000, we compute the performance of our three BERT-based models on $c_{1}, c_{2}, c_{3}, c_{4}, c_{5}$ and $c_{6}$ where $c_{1}$ represents $1^{st}$ 512 length chunk of documents, $c_{2}$ represents the $2^{nd}$ 512 length chunk of documents and so on.
 When the length of a document is less than i*512, we take the last 512 or less than 512 (when i=1) tokens of the document.
-Initially, we use BERT to find the best chunk $c_{i}$ for all the documents and later use the same $c_{i}$ to experiment with different BERT-based models discussed in Section \ref{expr}.
-The result showing the best chunk using BERT can be seen in Table \ref{tab:resultschunk}.
-The final result comparing the performance of different BERT-based models using the best chunk obtained from \ref{tab:resultschunk} for both the classification tasks can be seen in Table \ref{results15labels} and Table \ref{results279lables}.
+Initially, we use BERT to find the best averaged chunk $c_{i}$ for all the documents and later use the same $c_{i}$ to experiment with different BERT-based models discussed in Section \ref{expr}.
+The result showing the best averaged chunk using BERT can be seen in Table \ref{tab:resultschunk}.
+The final result comparing the performance of different BERT-based models using the best averaged chunk obtained from Table \ref{tab:resultschunk} for both the classification tasks can be seen in Table \ref{results15labels} and Table \ref{results279lables}.